Israeli far-rightist vows to impose order under new Netanyahu government

-JERUSALEM, Nov 3 (Reuters) - A near-final tally of votes on Thursday showed former Israeli Prime Minister Benjamin Netanyahu on track to a reelection with a clear parliamentary majority boosted by ultranationalists who want tougher crackdowns on Palestinians.
+JERUSALEM, Nov 3 (Reuters) - A near-final tally of votes on Thursday showed former Israeli Prime Minister Benjamin Netanyahu on track to re-election with a clear parliamentary majority, boosted by ultranationalists who want tougher crackdowns on Palestinians.

+In the latest violence, Israeli forces killed three Palestinians, including an Islamic Jihad militant in the occupied West Bank and a Jerusalem man who police said had stabbed an officer.

 Tuesday's ballot saw out the centrist incumbent, Yair Lapid, and his rare alliance of conservatives, liberals and Arab politicians which, over 18 months in power, had made diplomatic inroads with Turkey and Lebanon and kept the economy humming.

-But with the conflict with the Palestinians festering and touching off Jewish-Arab tensions within Israel, Netanyahu's rightist Likud and kindred parties took 65 of the Knesset's 120 seats, according to a vote count due to conclude on Thursday.
+But with the conflict with the Palestinians surging anew and touching off Jewish-Arab tensions within Israel, Netanyahu's rightist Likud and kindred parties took 65 of the Knesset's 120 seats, according to a vote count due to conclude on Thursday.

 "The time has come to impose order here.
-The time has come for there to be a landlord," tweeted Itamar Ben-Gvir of the far-right Religious Zionism party, Likud's likely senior partner in the next government.
+The time has come for there to be a landlord," tweeted Itamar Ben-Gvir of the far-right Religious Zionism party, Likud's likely senior partner.

-Ben-Gvir was responding to the latest violence, in which police said a Palestinian stabbed an officer in Jerusalem's Old City and was shot dead.
-Earlier, Israeli troops killed a Palestinian during a confrontation in the occupied West Bank.
+He was responding to the stabbing reported by Jerusalem police.
+In the West Bank, troops killed an Islamic Jihad militant and a 45-year-old man in a separate incident, medics said.
+Queried on the latter death, the army said it opened fire when Palestinians attacked them with rocks and petrol bombs.

 A West Bank settler and former member of Kach, a Jewish militant group on Israeli and U.S. terrorist watchlists, Ben-Gvir wants to become police minister.

+Israeli media, citing political sources, said the new government may be clinched by mid-month.
+Previous coalitions in recent years have had narrower parliamentary majorities that made them vulnerable to no-confidence motions.

-However, with Netanyahu still not officially confirmed as prime minister, it is still unclear what position he might hold in a future government.
+With Netanyahu still not officially confirmed as prime minister, it was still unclear what position Ben-Gvir might hold in a future government.
+Since the election, both men have pledged to serve all citizens.

-Though Netanyahu has vowed to serve all citizens, his ascendancy has set off worries among the 21% Arab minority and centre-left Jews - and especially among Palestinians whose U.S.-sponsored statehood talks with Israel broke down in 2014.
+But Ben-Gvir's ascendancy has stirredalarm among the 21% Arab minority and centre-left Jews - and especially among Palestinians whose U.S.-sponsored statehood talks with Israel broke down in 2014.

 While Washington has publicly reserved judgement pending the new Israeli coalition's formation, a State Department spokesman on Wednesday emphasised the countries' "shared values".